|period||Early Edo (ca. 1630)|

 During the Heian times, it was believed that the Final Age was approaching, and during the centuries of wars that would follow, beginning in the Kamakura and leading up to the battle of Sekigahara, it might have been very easy to believe that this transformation was underway.

-Because there are only three Juyo, and Shinto are very difficult to pass, this one too would be very hard to get through Juyo.
-However since none of the three Juyo bear all of the features of this sword, I think it is a coup to be able to have this one and I think it is superior to the Juyo examples for self evident reasons.
-I really have to believe that a blade like this, with all of the special features, has to be the best effort of the smith and crafted for a special reason.
-I believe it to be made for Honda Hido no Kami Narishige, which is the reason for featuring his mon and this special name for the sword, and I think I've backed up that rationale in depth.
+Because there are only five Juyo, and Shinto are very difficult to pass, this one too would likely be hard to get through Juyo.
+On the other hand, there is precedent as seen with the Juyo example above.
+Since none of the five Juyo bear all of the features of this sword, nor does the example in the Yasutsugu Taikan, I think it is a coup to be able to have this one with every feature.
+I think it stands with the Juyo examples given this fact.
+As the NBTHK indicates, these blades were special orders for Honda Hida no Kami Narishige, and are things to be treasured.

-This listing is particularly heavy with theories.
+This listing is particularly heavy with some connect-the-dots of my own.
 However there are a lot of mysteries opened up by the behavior of these smiths and a lot of data fits nicely together like puzzle pieces.
 I think it makes a lot of sense when gathered together as a whole.
-Regardless of this, Sadatsugu is indeed placed among the best of his line, along with the Nidai Sadakuni and Tsugutoshi and the NBTHK cites him as an doubtlessly related to Yasutsugu.
+Regardless of this, Sadatsugu is indeed placed among the best of his line, along with the nidai Sadakuni and Tsugutoshi and the NBTHK cites him as an doubtlessly related to Yasutsugu.